BredaUniversityGames/unreal-development/src/creating_unreal_project_from_scratch.md

 }
 ```

+### Plugins

 Last architectural piece of the Unreal Engine are plugins, due to the complexity of UE plugins I will not go into full detail here rather give you a brief overview of what they are and how to use them.

 Plugins are collections of code and data that developers can easily enable or disable within the Editor on a per-project basis.
 Plugins can add runtime gameplay functionality, modify built-in Engine features (or add new ones), create new file types, and extend the capabilities of the Editor with new menus, tool bar commands, and sub-modes.
 Many existing UE4 subsystems were designed to be extensible using plugins.

 The main difference between modules and plugins is that plugins (usually) will contain one or more modules, and can also optionally contain their own content.
 So in a sense they’re a higher level construct than a module.
 You can see them as a sub-project within your main project so to speak.
 Each plugin if they have source code will have their own Source folder, with the accompanied Binaries folder that contains the compiled code for that plugin.
 They can have their own Content folder that contains Assets specific for that Plugin.

 Last I'll leave you with an overview of some of the more common attributes of a Plugin that you need to be aware of, this data is stored in a structure called `FPluginDescriptor`, you'll notice that they are quite similar to the ones of an Unreal Project:

 | Property          | Description                                                                                                                                                                 |
 |-------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------        |